 The DeKalb County Community Foundation's commitment and support to workforce development is made possible by 20 CommunityWorks funds, generating over $100,000 annually.
+Thank you to the generous donors who support these funds!
 Learn more about CommunityWorks.

-The DeKalb County Community Foundation has been working with middle school educators to promote sixteen specific “soft skills” identified as lacking in the emerging workforce.
-As a result, Community Foundation developed and copyrighted the Skills for a Successful Future Wheel and distributed it to area schools and programs impacting middle school youth.
+The Community Foundation continues to work with middle school educators to promote sixteen specific essential skills identified as lacking in the emerging workforce.
+As a result, a Skills for a Successful Future Wheel was developed, copyrighted, and distributed to area schools and programs impacting middle school youth.